Impact Campaign Open Call

 The Impact Campaign Open Call consists of:

-• A 6 month impact campaign carried out by Represent Justice: We will collaborate with the filmmakers and film participants to develop an impact strategy, and then we will launch and oversee the campaign.
-Our campaigns last approximately six months.
+• An impact campaign carried out by Represent Justice: We will collaborate with filmmakers and film participants to plan and then launch an impact campaign lasting approximately six months.

 Our impact activities include: